daos-stack/daos/src/control/server/README.md

 ### prep-nvme

-This subcommand requires elevated permissions and needs to be run with root permissions (sudo).
+This subcommand requires elevated permissions (sudo).

 NVMe access through SPDK as an unprivileged user can be enabled by first running `sudo daos_server prep-nvme -p 4096 -u bob`.
 This will perform the required setup in order for `daos_server` to be run by user "bob" who will own the hugepage mountpoint directory and vfio groups as needed in SPDK operations.
 If the `target-user` is unspecified (`-u` short option), the target user will be the issuer of the sudo command (or root if not using sudo).
 The specification of `hugepages` (`-p` short option) defines the number of huge pages to allocate for use by SPDK.